FlightFlow/FlightFlow/README.md

 ## Running the Project

-To starth both backend and frontend at the same time, you can use the `run_app.sh` script:
+To starth both backend and frontend concurrently, you can use the `run_app.sh` script:

 ```bash
 cd scripts/ # from the project root